American University of Beirut

 The work for a course in FAS must be completed by the date on which the term ends.
 Students who have completed all the course work but missed the final exam or failed to submit papers or projects in lieu of the final exam (depending on course requirements) may be given an incomplete grade upon submission of a valid excuse to the course instructor.
 The procedures related to such cases are as follows.

-Incomplete course work is reported with an “I” followed by a letter (or numeric) grade that reflects the evaluation of the student by the end of the term.
+Incomplete course work is reported with an “I” followed by a letter grade that reflects the evaluation of the student by the end of the term.
 This evaluation should be based on a grade of zero for all missed work.
-Typically, an incomplete grade ranges from IF (or I40) to IC+ (or I70).
+Typically, an incomplete grade ranges from IF to IC+.
 The “W” option is not available to faculty members; all course withdrawals should be entered by the Office of the Registrar.
 The grades “X”, “blank” or “I” without a letter grade should not be reported.
 Only the Undergraduate Student Academic Affairs Committee can grant permission to make up for missed final exams, papers or projects in lieu of the final exam.
 To obtain permission to complete the work in a course, a student must submit a petition via the Online Petition and Forms System (OPFS).
 Whenever possible, medical excuses should be issued by the University Health Services (UHS) or the AUB Medical Center (AUBMC).
 If the reason for the incomplete work is considered valid by the course instructor, the student’s incomplete request is forwarded through the petition workflow for approval.
 Incomplete requests must be submitted via the OPFS within two weeks of the scheduled date of the missed final exam/paper of the course in question.
 Late requests will not be entertained without a valid justification.

 Once the petition is approved by the Undergraduate Student Academic Affairs Committee (USAAC), the student will be permitted to complete work for the course no later than four weeks of the start of the next regular term (excluding summer, since summer is not considered a regular term).
 After consulting with the student involved, the course instructor sets the time and date of the makeup/due date of the final course work within this specified period.
 It is the responsibility of the student to find out from her/his instructor the specific dates by which the work should be completed.
 If the student’s incomplete request is not approved by USAAC, the course instructor is not entitled to give the student any makeup exams or assignments.